poojas4998/scRNA-Analysis/README.md

 Here I will share functions I made to get certain type of plots through Seurat.

 Here are a few changes i made to the dataset.
 I use sample not "samples" or "treatments" as a column.
+Rename columns as this to make the following functions to run.

 After annotation, i make a column in the metadata seurat_object$cell_annotation <- Idents(seurat_object)